Please download and post a flyer here.

 - Auger – for digging postholes, tree holes, foundation holes.

 - Solar MicroTrac – instead of diesel, we run on solar energy and batteries.
-Can also used as a hydraulic power source in the workshop.
+Can also be used as a hydraulic power source in the workshop.

 - Reinventing the Wheel – 3D printed rubber wheels for vehicles and tractors, and 3D printed bearings with steel balls.